 Jack & Jones automatically pull items that are most likely to be viewed, clicked on, and purchased.

 12. Personalized discounts through web push notifications

 Personalization doesn’t have to end when someone exits your site.
+Leverage the prowess of customer engagement software to deliver personalized web push notifications.
 If a shopper recently abandoned their cart, send a personalized push notification to get them back online and browsing again.
 Or use these messages to promote deals of the day, flash sales, or new and exciting products.

 American Eagle uses Chrome’s web push notifications to offer a special 30% online discount.

 13. Personalized boutique page

 A personalized boutique page shows a custom storefront for each customer based on past and real-time behavior.
 A personalized boutique page is a hallmark of an advanced customer engagement platform.
 Since these products are chosen to match shoppers’ tastes and interests, brands will see up to a 150% increase in CTR and a subsequent boost in revenue.

 Jack & Jones generates a personalized boutique page for every single visitor.

 Targeting the sizable segment of visitors who abandon their cart, personalized cart abandonment emails serve as a vital customer engagement solution.
 Send abandoned cart emails to the segment of customers who left your platform after adding products to their cart (an average of 70-75%).